Database Repositories

 whereNotNull

-method verifies that the value of the given column is not NULL
+The whereNotNull method verifies that the value of the given column is not NULL:

 UserRepository.whereNotNull('updated_at')